 1. People watch stuff online: We know that more and more people are watching movies on internet platforms like iTunes, Hulu, Amazon and a bunch of other platforms as well.
 We also know that most sales agents and traditional distributors are working to grab your rights so they can manage your digital distribution.

-However, it is also now possible keep your digital distribution rights, enter the marketplace yourself – And get your movies seen and selling without signing a crazy distribution deal!
+It is also now possible to carve out and keep your digital distribution rights, enter the marketplace yourself – And get your movies seen and selling without signing a crazy distribution deal!

-2. You can sell your movie in the popular online platforms: While getting on these platforms is essential, it will not guarantee your movie will get seen or make any sales.
+2. You can sell your movie in the popular online platforms: While getting on these platforms is essential, it will not guarantee your movie will get seen.
 Think about it, there are millions of other movies competing for the same eyeballs.
-You need to plan and execute a marketing strategy.

 3. The internet offers a simple way to find your audience.
 A lot of people (from all over the world) search the internet for movies.
 Here are examples I pulled from the free Google Keyword tool: